-Final course grades at the end of the semester are posted only LOCUS.
-Grades are never sent via email.
+Final course grades at the end of the semester are posted only on LOCUS.
+Final grades are never sent via email.
 WileyPlus scores are automatically recorded in the WileyPlus Gradebook for that system.
 Scores for all other required components will be made available on Sakai.
 Each student will see an estimated midterm grade in LOCUS before the withdraw deadline.